You probably have eco anxiety. You just don’t know it | terrestrial

 In the U.S., psychologists saw those kinds of reactions immediately after Hurricane Katrina and superstorm Sandy.
 And in Australia, they saw it during the Millennium drought that went on for more than a decade.

-In the first episode of my new podcast terrestrial, I spoke with Jenny O’Connell, a clinical social worker who treats farmers in a rural community two hours outside of Melbourne.
+In this episode, I spoke with Jenny O’Connell, a clinical social worker who treats farmers in a rural community two hours outside of Melbourne.

 “It’s been farmers killing their stock, and it’s been farmers in denial not knowing what to do,” she told me.
 “Some of those people have either succeeded or attempted to take their lives.”